Kevin Poole: Burton Albion

 Even at the age of 43, Poole was still not ready to hang up his gloves.
 After a trial with Walsall, Poole signed for Conference National club Burton Albion on a match-to-match basis in August 2006.
 He kept a clean sheet on his debut a day later at Morecambe, and continued to play until the end of the 2006–07 season, when he was named Burton's Player of the Season.
 Poole then helped Albion to reach the playoff semi-finals of the Conference National the following season, before playing a key role in the 2008–09 title-winning side, and coming runner-up to Jake Buxton as Player of the Season.
 By now, he was 46 years old.

 Poole signed a new contract in June 2009, which made him the oldest player active in the Football League at the age of 46, and one of the oldest of all time.
 He was also the club's new goalkeeping coach.
 Poole made six appearances in Burton's first season in League Two, keeping a clean sheet in the last match of the season, a 3–0 victory over Grimsby Town.

 Poole signed a new contract for the 2010–11 season, and made an appearance as a 47-year-old in a Football League Trophy match against Rotherham in October 2010.
-He signed a further one-year deal for 2011–12, and would turn 48 years old before the start of the new season.
+This would be the final appearance of his career; he signed a further one-year deal for 2011–12, and would turn 48 years old before the start of the new season.
 Having made no appearances during 2011–12, Poole announced on 26 April that he would retire from his 32-year playing career, aged 48, at the end of the season, he had been the oldest professional player in England at the time of his retirement However, because of injuries to Stuart Tomlinson and Ross Atkins, he re-registered as a player in October 2012 to provide cover for Dean Lyness and on-loan Mark Oxley, alongside his coaching role.

 Poole again returned to the squad, aged 50, in October 2013 after an injury to Lyness; he took the number 13 shirt, and appeared on the substitutes' bench for a match at Wycombe Wanderers on 5 October 2013.
 He returned to the first team once again in late November as first-choice goalkeeper Jordan Pickford was recalled by Sunderland.